Skip to main content

 • Before updating the registered API keys with the new exchange details, Gunbot core attempts a connection to the exchange you selected for authentication.

-• The changes to your API slot (removing the old exchange and adding the new one) are only processed if this authentication connection is successful.
-This security measure ensures that the request is from the rightful user.
+• The changes to your API slot (removing the old exchange and adding the new one) are only processed if this authentication connection succeeds.
+This security measure helps ensure the request is from the rightful user.

 Contacting Support

-If you do not meet the requirements for self-managing API slots (for example, if you have no working exchanges left to use for authentication), please get in touch with Gunbot support.
-They will be able to assist you with making the change.
+If you do not meet the requirements for self-managing API slots (for example, if you have no working exchanges left to use for authentication), contact Gunbot support for help.